I have an example of the Scots technique of passing a compliment.

 The designer and artist of the chapel, Domenico Chiocchetti, lived quietly in the north of Italy, in a mountain village, too infirm to travel, but still painting, easel and glass jar full of artist brushes by his side.
 He seemed to have found a sort of peace, a solace in knowing he had survived the war and created something that had survived with him, on that windy, treeless island, the chapel now a heritage site and tourist destination,

-Against all myths of the island as a cold place the day I arrived to visit the chapel and survey locations coincided with summer’s balmy heat.
+Against all myths of the island as a cold place, on the day I arrived to visit the chapel and survey locations it coincided with summer’s balmy heat.
 Fish really were jumping, and the wild cotton growing around flinty pools was truly high, well, a foot or so.